initialxy/initialxy.github.io/_posts/2025-02-15-fine-tuning-mistral-small.md

 python tobnb4bit.py 'huihui-ai/Mistral-Small-24B-Instruct-2501-abliterated' bnb4bit
 ```

 This should create a new directory `bnb4bit` that contains bnb 4bit version of `Mistral-Small-24B-Instruct-2501-abliterated`.
+You will need to manually download its `tokenizer.json` and `tokenizer_config.json` from [repo](https://huggingface.co/huihui-ai/Mistral-Small-24B-Instruct-2501-abliterated/tree/main), and save them in the same directory.
 In the training script, load it locally.
 Eg.

 ```python
 base_model_name = "./bnb4bit"